Mirth Connect

 A healthcare integration engine is middleware software that routes, transforms, and manages clinical data exchange between disparate healthcare systems.
 Integration engines accept messages in formats like HL7 v2, FHIR R4, X12 EDI, and CDA, then transform and deliver them to destination systems using protocols such as MLLP, REST, SFTP, and SOAP.
 In a typical hospital environment, the integration engine sits at the center of the IT architecture, connecting the EHR, laboratory information systems, radiology PACS, pharmacy systems, and external partners like health information exchanges and payer platforms.
 Without an integration engine, organizations would need point-to-point connections between every system pair, creating an unmanageable web of interfaces.

-Mirth Connect and Open Integration Engine (OIE) share the same core codebase — OIE is a community-driven open-source fork that was created to ensure the platform remains freely available under transparent governance.
+Mirth Connect and Open Integration Engine (OIE) share the same core codebase — OIE is a vendor-neutral, community-driven open-source MPL 2.0 fork created when NextGen Healthcare moved Mirth Connect to a commercial-only license at version 4.6 in March 2025.
 Both engines support HL7 v2, FHIR, DICOM, X12, and other healthcare data formats with identical channel architecture.
-The primary differences are in governance and support: Mirth Connect is maintained by NextGen Healthcare with commercial support options, while OIE is maintained by an independent open-source community.
-Existing Mirth Connect channels, transformers, and configurations are fully compatible with OIE, making migration straightforward.
+The primary differences are in licensing and support: commercial Mirth Connect (4.6+) is maintained by NextGen Healthcare with paid support options, while OIE is governed by a non-profit Steering Committee with multi-vendor maintainers.
+(BridgeLink, supported by its maintaining vendor, is a second MPL 2.0 community fork.)
+Existing Mirth Connect channels, transformers, and configurations are fully compatible with OIE and BridgeLink, making migration straightforward.

 Open-source engines like Mirth Connect and OIE are free to download and deploy, making them popular choices for organizations that want to avoid six-figure licensing fees.
 However, total cost of ownership includes infrastructure (cloud hosting or on-premise servers), implementation consulting, channel development, and ongoing support.
 A typical Mirth Connect deployment with 10-20 channels might cost $50,000 to $150,000 for initial setup and first-year support.
 Commercial engines like InterSystems HealthShare, Rhapsody, and Cloverleaf carry annual license fees starting at $100,000 or more, plus implementation costs.
 Saga IT helps organizations evaluate the total cost of ownership across platforms and choose the right engine for their budget and scale.